Apply for Financial Aid

 How is summer Federal Pell Grant eligibility determined?

-If you are enrolled in 6 units or more the Financial Aid & Scholarship Department will identify and award eligible students on a rolling basis.
-All classes enrolled in for summer must apply to your degree program.
-Only undergraduates and students pursuing a first teaching credential may be considered for Federal Pell Grant eligibility.
-Credential students must be enrolled at least half-time in classes required for credential completion.
-Graduate students, second B.A. and doctoral students are not eligible for Federal Pell Grant funding.
+Only undergraduate students and those pursuing a first teaching credential may be considered for Federal Pell Grant eligibility.
+Credential students must be enrolled at least half-time in classes required coursework.
+Graduate students, second bachelor’s degree students, and doctoral students are not eligible for Federal Pell Grant funding.

-How is Campus Summer Grant eligibility determined?
+How is Summer State University Grant eligibility determined?

-• Considered a California Resident
+Be a California Resident

-• Award amount is up to $2000
+Award amount is equivalent to Summer State University Fees

 How is Summer Enrollment Grant eligibility determined?